 Scottish Hockey is committed to promoting coaching as an attractive role for women in hockey.
 In partnership with sportscotland we continue to offer the Women in Coaching Programme.
-The focus is on women coaches leading coaching in a variety of club environments.
+The focus is on women coaches leading coaching in a variety of environments, mainly club and talent pathway.

 Would you like:

 - development opportunities that are designed especially for you?

 - to get feedback on your coaching practice?

 - an individual mentor to support you?

 - to meet and share ideas with other coaches?

 - to become part of a network of women hockey coaches?